dtaylor/slideNote/README.txt

 	displays the image at the specified URL.
 When clicked, it will slide the note out of view.
 The note will not display until the next time the user scrolls passed the <strong>where</strong> value.

+displayCount
+	the number of times to display the notification. will no longer display after the specified value has been reached.

+onSlideIn
+	a callback function to fire once the notification as slid into view

+onSlideOut
+	a callback function to fire once the notification as slid into view

 CONTACT ME

 Website: http://tommcfarlin.com